Corn and Zucchini Fritters

 Given these are made in batches, they can lose that lovely crispness if they cool before being served.
 If that happens, place the fritters directly on the oven rack and cook at 180ºC/350ºF for 15 mins to crisp them up.

-This is a square image showing a close up of a tray lined with baking paper has been topped with zucchini fritters, chopped avocado, a small bowl of pesto and one of hummus.Pin
+Close up of a tray lined with baking paper topped with zucchini fritters, chopped avocado, and bowls of pesto and hummus.Pin

 Corn And Zucchini Fritters